Take a break at the State Fair Sensory Station!

-The Sensory Station at the New Mexico State Fair provides a calm, safe space for any overwhelmed, sensory sensitive, or disabled Fair guests.
-This space can be utilized to de-escalate, cool down, and/or satisfy any sensory processing needs before returning to Fair activities.
-This year’s station will be a sensory excursion composed of varied audio and visual effects and paired with hands-on activities.
-Dedicated carts will be available to transport families back to their vehicles if their family member is unable to de-escalate.
-There is no age limit for anxiety and this station is created to support everyone’s Fair visit.
-Please stop by during the Fair and tell us about your experiences.
+The Sensory Station at the New Mexico State Fair provides a calm, safe space for any overwhelmed, over stimulated State Fair guests.
+This space can be utilized to de-escalate, cool down, and/or satisfy any sensory processing needs before returning to the activities.
+This specially designed space provides a variety of audio, visual, and tactile effects to help you find what works best to comfort your individual needs.
+As you explore the different effects and hands-on activities, the space also provides cool temperatures and restroom access to recharge the whole family or group.
+There is no age limit for anxiety and this station is created to support every person’s State Fair visit.
+Please stop by during the fair and tell us how we can improve your experiences.

 The New Mexico Autism Society connects with local communities in order to create the Sensory Station each year.
 In addition, several other organizations and individuals will be volunteering their time and expertise at the Sensory Station, during the Fair.